 The surgeon has probably approved a more advanced exercise routine with longer walks and more cardio.
 Normally, surgeons recommend patients wait about six months before adding a weight training element to their exercise routine.

-The entire ESG procedure is done internally, there are no incisions, and no part of the stomach is removed.
-The procedure makes the stomach smaller so fewer calories can be consumed in one sitting.
-Much like gastric sleeve surgery, this is a tool to help individuals control their portions and feeling of hunger to help them lose weight and become healthier.
+We conduct the complete ESG procedure internally without any incisions, ensuring that we do not remove any part of the stomach.
+By significantly reducing the stomach’s size, this technique enables individuals to consume fewer calories during a single sitting.
+Much like gastric sleeve surgery, this is a tool to help individuals control their portions and feelings of hunger to help them lose weight and become healthier.

 The procedure does not take as long as gastric sleeve surgery so the patient is not under anesthesia for quite as long.
-Also, because there are no incisions involved, the risks associated with ESG are less than 1%.
+Since there are no incisions involved, ESG carries less than 1% of associated risks.
 The endoscopic gastric sleeve (ESG) recovery time is much shorter with less pain and fewer restrictions.

 Typical Recovery Timeline For ESG